Introduction to Tropical Agriculture Development (TAD)

 - Housing for Sunday night - Saturday morning

 Housing will be dormitory type.
 We have very limited facilities for couples to share their own room.
-We are not able to assure accommodation those with special dietary needs or food allergies, please plan accordingly.
+We are not able to assure accommodation for those with special dietary needs or food allergies, please plan accordingly.

 Cancellation Policy - ECHO Classes